Introduction to the Breast Lift

 The option we use is determined by a combination of what the patient’s underlying anatomy is…

 - No sagging

 - More than moderate sagging

 …and by what shaped breast the patient desires.
-Dr. Schneider has treated patients with severe sagging by an breast augmentation alone, and he has lifted breasts with minimal sagging.
+Dr. Schneider has treated patients with severe sagging by breast augmentation alone, and he has lifted breasts with minimal sagging.
 The key is understanding the patient’s desires for breast shape and size, as well as what is required surgically to achieve the desired result.

 Breast Ptosis (Toe-Sis) – Breast Sagging

 Ptosis is derived from Greek meaning to fall.
 Ptosis of the breast means that the nipple and breast tissue are positioned below the fold under the breast.
 Ptosis may be the result of how the breasts naturally develop, or it may result from the changes that occur in the breast due to pregnancy, weight gain & loss, or aging.
 Regardless of the cause, breast sagging can be addressed with the mastopexy procedure.

 One of three different incisions is typically used for the mastopexy: the periareolar (around the areola), the lollipop incision, and the anchor incision.
 Dr. Schneider uses a breast lift technique he developed that minimizes scarring and produces a full rounder breast.
 This incision technique is known as the lollipop incision.

 The goal of the mastopexy is to elevate and reshape the breast the tissue as much as possible so that ideally, it stays above the inframammary fold.
 Dr. Schneider’s personal lollipop technique is a modification of the vertical mastopexy that creates a breast that is higher, fuller, more shapely and stands the test of time.
 The technique can be performed either with or without an implant.